mv2725/localRepo/README.md

-# This is locak repository added by local system
+# This is local repository added by local system